manzurola/vi-home-assignment/README.md

 A full-stack application to explore Marvel movies, actors, and characters.

+# High Level Design and Features

 This project is split into two components

 1. marvel-service - a nestJS backend
+   1. Serves data via dedicated postgres instance
+   2. Pagination included in all three endpoints
+   3. Data is populated by running the scraper via endpoint `/data-scraper/scrape-movies`
+   4. Data to populated is defined in `movies-and-actors.json`
+   5. e2e test that runs postgres via docker, populates the db via actual tmdb access and asserts success scenario on all APIs
+   6. db schema with UUID, defined for fast reading and ready for fetching actual entities if required
+   7. docker definitions for db and app for testing/local dev
 2. marvel-webapp - a react web app
+   1. Presents the 3 desired pages via API call to marvel-service
+   2. Easily extensible by adding more pages
+   3. docker definitions for testing/local dev

 # Running the services